Strawberry Coleslaw Fresh and Flavorful Delight

 Combining and Chilling the Mixture

 Now, drizzle the dressing over the veggies in the large bowl.
 Use salad tongs or a large spoon to toss everything together.
 Make sure all the ingredients are coated in the dressing.
 Taste it!
 Adjust the salt and pepper if needed.
 Cover the bowl with plastic wrap or a lid.
 Place it in the fridge for at least 30 minutes.
 This waiting time lets the flavors mix and makes the veggies crunchier.
 When you are ready to serve, stir it again.
 You can add chopped mint leaves for extra flavor and color.
-For the full recipe, check out the details above.

 Tips & Tricks